mlanders4/IntroEmailApplication/README.md

 4. Open the project in Visual Studio and navigate to `Program.cs`.

-5. Modify the *name*, *email address*, *username*, and *password* (there are `TODO` comments showing you where to update the code) and run the console application.
+5. Modify the *name*, *email address*, *username*, and *password* (there are `TODO` comments showing you where to update the code).

+6. Run the application by hitting the green, outlined play button (*Start Without Debugging*) or by hitting `Ctrl + F5`.
+Send an email and ensure that the program works correctly.

-6. From your menu bar, click `Extensions -> Inspect -> Code Issues in Solution`, look at the ReSharper warnings in the code pane, and resolve each one.
+7. From your menu bar, click `Extensions -> Inspect -> Code Issues in Solution`, look at the ReSharper warnings in the code pane, and resolve each one.

-7. Add `try-catch` blocks where appropriate.
+8. Add `try-catch` blocks where appropriate.

-8. Add meaningful comments to the code.
+9. Add meaningful comments to the code.

-9. Take some time to hover over the various classes used and get comfortable with Intellisense in Visual Studio.
+10. Take some time to hover over the various classes used and get comfortable with Intellisense in Visual Studio.
 Turn in the `Program.cs` file when you are done.

 ## Mac/Windows/Linux